vladimir-aubrecht/vladimir-aubrecht/README.md

 - 🎁 Mostly open source projects, Apache license - ping me if it doesn't work for you for some reason, we can discuss that.

 **What I am currently actively working on**
-- Move my old drawer projects to GitHub with a hope that somebody could one day levarage that code.
 - [Mechanical keyboard](https://github.com/vladimir-aubrecht/Keyboard) (arduino based) -> I am planning to document process into [Tutorials](https://github.com/vladimir-aubrecht/Tutorials) repo later.

 **Collaboration**